plugdata-team/plugdata/Resources/pddp/vanilla/minus~.md

     description: the result of the operation.
 draft: false
 ---
-This object combine two signals as above, or, if you give a numeric argument, the right inlet only takes floats (no signals) and the argument initializes the right inlet value.
+This object combine two signals as above, or, if you give a numeric argument, the right inlet only takes floats (no signals